vitessio/website/content/en/docs/16.0/reference/programs/vtctldclient/vtctldclient_ValidateVersionShard.md

 ---
-title: GetSrvVSchemas
+title: ValidateVersionShard
 series: vtctldclient
 ---
-## vtctldclient GetSrvVSchemas
+## vtctldclient ValidateVersionShard

-Returns the SrvVSchema for all cells, optionally filtered by the given cells.
+Validates that the version on the primary matches all of the replicas.

 ```
-vtctldclient GetSrvVSchemas [<cell> ...]
+vtctldclient ValidateVersionShard <keyspace/shard>
 ```

 ### Options

 ```
-  -h, --help   help for GetSrvVSchemas
+  -h, --help   help for ValidateVersionShard
 ```

 ### Options inherited from parent commands